androportal/docs/README.rst

    make all

-to make individual html pages for APL, C, C++ and Scilab, type
+to make individual html pages for devel, C, C++ and Scilab, type

 ::

-   make APL
+   make devel

 ::